 Are you preparing your business travellers for future travel in the wake of COVID-19?
 It can be daunting to know where to start.
 Things are changing, and as a travel industry, we’re still facing ongoing, unprecedented challenges and quickly learning how to approach them safely and with vigilance.

 Preparation is everything.
 With no certainty as to when travel will get back to normal, many businesses are planning for how their people will travel in the safest and most protected way in the interim.
-Egencia is providing support to these businesses and working hard to recognize and respond to their travelers’ anxieties and mitigate risk in their corporate travel programs.
+Egencia is providing support to these businesses and working hard to recognise and respond to their travellers’ anxieties and mitigate risk in their corporate travel programmes.

 We spoke to several corporate travel managers from a variety of our customers across different industries.
-We asked a series of questions to find out how they were preparing their travel programs and travelers for the future of business travel.
+We asked a series of questions to find out how they were preparing their travel programmes and travellers for the future of business travel.

-- What actions are you taking to prepare your travel program for future travel?
+- What actions are you taking to prepare your travel programme for future travel?

-Updating information: Travel managers want the ability to check who is traveling where and when, so they can immediately reach people if something changes or goes wrong.
-From auditing travel profiles to encouraging travelers to check their emergency contacts in their Egencia profiles, travel managers have been prioritizing traveler information updates.
+Updating information: Travel managers want the ability to check who is travelling where and when, so they can immediately reach people if something changes or goes wrong.
+From auditing travel profiles to encouraging travellers to check their emergency contacts in their Egencia profiles, travel managers have been prioritising traveller information updates.